Bhasski/Electron-ledger/README.md

 NOTE: For Windows you need  to have Visual Studio and v140+ compile tools ...
-Weird but so much big size tool is what stated compiling on my pc
+Weird but so much big size tool is what started compiling on my pc